Swat2k/extjs-realtime-store/Readme.md

-An example of realtime stor implementation and their synchronization between different clients
+An example of realtime store implementation and their synchronization between different clients

 ### Features